johno/johnotander.github.io/_posts/2014-03-11-getting-started-with-ember-generators.md

 ### Time to generate an example app

 First, create a directory and `cd` into it.
+Yeoman will infer the application name from the name of the directory in which you reside, so keep hat in mind when naming your directory.

 ```bash
 $ mkdir ember-example-tdd && cd ember-example-tdd